Quuxplusone/goodcook/md/goodcook.md

 > The original recipe calls for "2 cups of water", not beef stock.
 > If you use water, the filling may be soupier when fresh.
 After
 > refrigeration and reheating, you probably won't notice any difference.
+>
+> Multiply this recipe by 1.5 to fill two 9-inch pie pans.

 - 1 large onion, sliced
 - 1/3 cup shortening or oil